What is the situation regarding cross-border and domestic mobility?

 Members of VU community can access all the subscribed databases from home computers.
 It is only necessary to install VU VPN on your computer following these instructions.
 You can search for all information resources in the virtual library.

 Is it possible to reduce the tuition fee during the remote process at the University?

 Tuition fees for students are not reduced in the light of the changed study format.
-However, for students having financial difficulties due to the situation, the payment of tuition fees may be paid by instalments or delayed until the beginning of a new semester.
+However, for students having financial difficulties due to the situation, the payment of tuition fees may be paid by instalments or delayed.
 For questions related to tuition fees, we recommend contacting the administration of your core academic unit.

-Is VU Botanical Garden open during quarantine period?
+Is VU Botanical Garden open during Covid-19 period?

 If the internship provided in the study plan does not take place at the University, follow the guidelines and recommendations of the internship institution.
 The internship may continue unless the institution where you are conducting your internship decides otherwise.
 Please contact your supervisors for details and other relevant changes.
 If it is not possible to carry out the internship remotely, the institution must ensure safe working conditions (e.g. disinfectants, ventilated rooms, secure distance between individuals, etc.)